 Ida Taft Eastman

 When Ida Taft Eastman was born on 28 December 1886, in New Hampshire, United States, her father, Charles Franklin Eastman, was 45 and her mother, Mary Ida Taft, was 36.
 She married Stewart O Elting on 20 December 1913, in Massachusetts, United States.
-She lived in Littleton, Grafton, New Hampshire, United States in 1910.
+They were the parents of at least 1 son.
+She lived in Littleton, Grafton, New Hampshire, United States for about 10 years.

 Photos and Memories (0)